microsoft/industry/foundations/powerPlatform/readme.md

 * Centralized versus federated resource ownership:
   * Shared resources or any aspect of the environment that implements or enforces a security boundary, such as the network (Azure integration scenarios) must be managed centrally.
 This is both a requirement of many regulatory framewrosk as well as standard practice for any organization which must grant or deny access to confidential or business critical resources.
   * The management of app resources which do not violate security boundaries or other aspects required to maintain security and compliance can be delegated to application teams/citizen developers/business units.
 Allowing users to provision their app resources within a securely managed environment allows organizations to take advantage of the agile nature of cloud and modern apps while preventing the violation of any critical security or governance boundary.
+* Power Platform can enable cross-tenant inbound and outbound restrictions, to control access to SaaS cloud applications.

 ### Design recommendations